AnvithaChaluvadi/Cash-App-Case-Study_Module1Challenge/README.md

  </p>

  * [Venmo](https://venmo.com/)
    * Venmo is a mobile app that makes peer-to-peer money transfers simple and inexpensive/free.
 Venmo is mobile-only.
 You cannot send or receive payments on a website/desktop computer, only through the app: even through iMessage.
-Venmo’s goal is to help those you need assistance on splitting checks and other situations.
+Venmo’s goal is to help those who need assistance with splitting checks and other situations.
 You can also use it to request money from people.

  <p align="center">
  <img src ="https://mybank.com/wp-content/uploads/Intro_Zelle_GIF_NightOut_Q221.gif" width =40% height 10%=/>
  </p>

  * [Zelle](https://www.zellepay.com/)
    * Zelle is a peer-to-peer payment service, which allows users to digitally send money to each other.
 Over 1,000 banks and credit unions are partnered with Zelle.
 This service is also automatically included with the institution’s app.
 Zelle works by linking your checking or savings account and transferring money to another U.S. bank account.
 Neither payer or payee need to be in the same financial institution as long as it has Zelle.
-Users can send money from the institution’s app or the Zelle app; that money is automatically deposited within minutes into the recipient’s bank account that they linked their Zelle account to; there are no fees.
+Users can send money from the institution’s app or the Zelle app; that money is automatically deposited within minutes into the recipient’s bank account that they linked to their Zelle account; there are no fees.
 However, it does not work with business debit cards, credit cards, international accounts, and gift cards.
-Some banks may allow you to set up a Zelle business account, but the bank might charge a small fee for a business using Zelle; also, consumers need to have Zelle in order to make payments.
+Some banks may allow you to set up a Zelle business account, but the bank might charge a small fee using Zelle; also, consumers need to have Zelle in order to make payments.

 <p align="center">
  <img src ="https://cdn.dribbble.com/users/541128/screenshots/3349890/applepay_dribbble.gif" width =40% height 10%=/>
  </p>

  * [Apple Pay](https://www.apple.com/apple-pay/)
-   * Apple Pay provides a secure and an efficient way to make payments in any Apple device.
+   * Apple Pay provides a secure and an efficient way to make payments on any Apple device.
 Apple pay can also be used in iMessages for a business or extension.
-Users can quickly and securly provide payment, shipping, and contact information to check out.
+Users can quickly and securely provide payment, shipping, and contact information to check out.
 It is faster than other payment methods and checkout can be done by a single touch.
-Customers can complete their purchase just from simply clicking "Buy with Apple Pay" button.
+Customers can complete their purchase from simply clicking the "Buy with Apple Pay'' button.

 <p align="center">